 Inheritance Tax (IHT) can significantly reduce the wealth passed on to your loved ones.
-Without careful planning, up to 40% of your estate could go to HMRC instead of your family.
+Without careful planning, up to 40% of your estate above the nil rate band could go to HMRC instead of your family.
+With the nil rate band frozen at £325,000 since 2009 — and confirmed frozen until at least April 2031 — more ordinary homeowners are being caught by IHT than ever before.

-We understand that discussing inheritance tax can be uncomfortable, but with the right strategies, you can protect your family’s assets.
-Effective inheritance tax planning ensures that your loved ones receive the maximum benefit from your estate.
+We understand that discussing inheritance tax can feel uncomfortable, but as Mike Pugh at MP Estate Planning says: “Plan, don’t panic.”
+With the right strategies, you can protect your family’s assets.
+Effective inheritance tax planning ensures that your loved ones receive the maximum benefit from your estate — rather than losing a significant chunk to HMRC.

-We’ll explore key exemptions, gifting strategies, and other planning techniques to help you navigate the complexities of IHT.
+We’ll explore key exemptions, gifting strategies, trusts, and other planning techniques to help you navigate the complexities of IHT under English and Welsh law.

 Key Takeaways

-- Understand the key exemptions available to reduce IHT liability.
+- Understand the key exemptions available to reduce your IHT liability — including the nil rate band, residence nil rate band, and annual gift exemptions.

-- Maximise the benefits for your loved ones through effective planning.
+- Maximise the benefits for your loved ones through early, proactive planning with a specialist.

 Understanding Inheritance Tax Basics

 To navigate the complexities of estate planning, it’s vital to start with a solid understanding of inheritance tax basics.
 Inheritance tax is a tax on the estate of someone who has died, including all property, possessions, and money.
-The executors of the Will must calculate the value of all assets and deduct any liabilities.
+The executors or administrators of the estate must calculate the value of all assets and deduct any liabilities before determining the IHT payable.

 Understanding the basics of inheritance tax is crucial for effective planning.
 We will explore the key aspects of inheritance tax, including what it is, how it’s calculated, and who needs to pay it.